Previous slide arrow

 TK2D Awareness Day – 9 September 2025

-Spread the word and share your support.
+Spread the word and support TK2d Awareness Day.

 LHON Awareness Day – 19 September 2025

 On LHON Awareness Day, we focus on Leber’s Hereditary Optic Neuropathy – a mitochondrial disease that causes sudden vision loss.
 Join the call for better understanding, early diagnosis, and support.
+Learn more, join our webinar, and help raise awareness.

 Light Up for Mito – 20 September 2025